310mc/https-310mc.github.io-tl/source/_posts/other/crossroad.md

 {% bubble Keito %}
 (I can’t believe this… So thanks to this idiot doing something completely unnecessary, my plans have been forcibly changed?)

-(I never expected Morisawa Chiaki from Ryuseitai to be this kind of person.)
+(I never expected Morisawa Chiaki from Ryuseitai to be this sort of person.)

-(I thought Ryuseitai was a bunch of fools, going only by the name of “allies of justice.”)
+(I thought Ryuseitai was a bunch of fools, going only by the name of “heroes of justice.”)

 (But now I have to reconsider what I've known about them… It seems like only Mikejima and this guy are different from the others, though.)